 Banks 5-Island rum is named for the legendary British botanist Joseph Banks.
-Banks was an advisor to King George III in the later part of the 18th Century, and accompanied the famous English sailor James Cook on his 1768 voyage across the Pacific and to what would one day be named Australia and New Zealand.
+Banks was an advisor to King George III in the later part of the 18th century, and accompanied the famous English sailor James Cook on his 1768 voyage across the Pacific to what would one day be named Australia and New Zealand.
 Later, Banks advised King George III on the creation of the Royal Botanical Garden, Kew, for which the drink is named.
 “This floral, savory Mojito variation was inspired by the royal botanical garden that Joseph Banks curated as an advisor to King George III,” says Meehan.

 Meehan developed the Kew Garden in 2010, coinciding with the release of Banks 5-Island.
 He says that while you could swap out the rum for another white rum, you’ll lose the connection to the names.
-The other thing that connects it to the eponymous gardens is the addition of cucumber and St-Germain.
+The other element that connects it to the eponymous gardens is the addition of cucumber and St-Germain.
 Cucumber works beautifully in a drink like this, adding vegetal crispness and savoriness that makes it even more refreshing, like a cucumber water drink.
-Similarly, swapping out some of the usual sugar for the sweet elderflower liqueur St-Germain adds in a lovely floral element.
+Similarly, swapping some of the usual sugar for the sweet elderflower liqueur St-Germain adds a lovely floral element.
 Sipping the Kew Garden, you can almost feel yourself transported to a beautiful garden setting.
 It may even replace the original Mojito recipe as your favorite version of the drink.

 - 8 mint leaves

 - 3 cucumber slices

 - 1/2 ounce St-Germain liqueur

 - Garnish: cucumber slice

 In a shaker, muddle the mint leaves, cucumber slices and simple syrup.

 Add the Banks 5-Island rum, lime juice and St-Germain, fill with ice and shake until well-chilled.